-Evidence also suggests non-medical prescribing leads to over- and inappropriate prescribing and antimicrobial resistance, designated by the World Health Organization as one of the top 10 public health threats facing humanity.
+Evidence also suggests non-medical prescribing leads to over- and inappropriate prescribing and antimicrobial resistance, designated by the World Health Organisation as one of the top 10 public health threats facing humanity.
 The Queensland Government must not undermine the integrity of the prescribing-dispensing separation and create the environment for financial conflicts of interest to dominate over patient safety.

 AMA Queensland recognises, however, that new ways of working are needed to meet community expectations and relieve pressures on our health system.
-Our 2023-24 pre-Budget submission included a proposal for a joint Queensland Health-AMA Queensland PhD research project analysing medical practitioners' scope of practice, including a detailed job analysis.
-This project would identify tasks currently undertaken by medical practitioners that could be safely performed by other health professionals (eg. administrative activities), improving patient flow and care by having doctors spend maximal time working at the top of their scope.
-Likewise, it is a common misconception that doctors are not hindered in practising to their full scope when, in reality, this occurs in many settings.
+Our 2023-24 Budget Submission included a proposal for a joint Queensland Health-AMA Queensland PhD research project analysing medical practitioners' scope of practice, including a detailed job analysis.
+This project would identify tasks currently undertaken by medical practitioners that could be safely performed by other health professionals (e.g. administrative activities), improving patient flow and care by having doctors spend maximal time working at the top of their scope.

+Likewise, it is a common misconception that doctors are not hindered in practicing to their full scope when, in reality, this occurs in many settings.
 This project could also identify areas where changes in scope for certain medical practitioners are both safe and cost-effective and relieve other medical practitioners from unnecessary tasks.
 For example, general practitioners report that certain administrative tasks currently requiring a doctor's input could be completed by other health practitioners (or completed by them more often) including:

-- Patient Travel Subsidy Scheme applications;
+- Patient Travel Subsidy Scheme applications

-- driving assessments;
+- driving assessments

-- permits for disability parking;
+- permits for disability parking

-- Centrelink forms;
+- Centrelink forms

-- medical certificates; and
+- medical certificates and

 - insurance requests.

-We again call on the Government to fund this PhD research project in the upcoming Queensland Budget.
+We again call on both major parties to fund this PhD research project as part of their election commitments.

-In addition to this funding, AMA Queensland calls on the Government to increase its support for collaborative, holistic and team-based care in certain areas, particularly mental health.
-Queensland Health must provide funding for increased use of allied health practitioners including mental health nurses, social workers, and psychologists and to ensure patients have ready access to their services.
+In addition, the incoming government must immediately increase support for collaborative, holistic and team-based care in certain areas, particularly mental health.
+Queensland Health must provide funding for more use of allied health practitioners including mental health nurses, social workers, and psychologists and to ensure patients have ready access to their services.
 This must also be developed in collaboration with both primary and tertiary care services.